OpenScienceLabs/opensciencelabs.github.io/pages/blog/osl-2-0/index.md

 us with three grants to help maintain three affiliated projects: **SciCookie**, **Makim**, and **ASTx**.

-These grants allowed us to hire amazing former interns like **Anaveliz**, **Yurely**, **Abhijeet**, and **Ana Paula**.
+These grants allowed us to hire amazing former interns like **Anavelyz**, **Yurely**, **Abhijeet**, and **Ana Paula**.

 ---